About Sydney Story Factory

 Our priority is marginalised young people - those most at risk of losing confidence in their writing and switching off at school.
 We light the spark of creativity and help them find their voice.

-Programs are for young people aged 7 to 17, in primary and high school, and are designed by creative writing and literacy experts to:
+Programs are for young people aged 7 to 17 and are designed by creative writing and literacy experts to:

 To find out more about the many creative writing and storytelling programs we run, please go to our workshops page.